Camp Wapsie Leadership Program

 Overall Program Goals:

-- Increase leadership skills so participants will be prepared to assume camp and community leadership roles.
+- Increase leadership skills so participants are prepared to assume community and camp leadership roles.

-- Increase human relation skills between the young leaders, campers, adults (staff), and peers.
+- Expand human relation skills between the young leaders, campers, adults (staff), and peers.

-- Increase sense of responsibility and service to others.
+- Grow a sense of responsibility and service to others.

-- Increase appreciation for the natural world around us.
+- Develop appreciation for the natural world around us.

-- Increase teaching skills in program areas relevant to YMCA Camp Wapsie and the mission of the YMCA.
+- Improve teaching skills in program areas relevant to YMCA Camp Wapsie and the mission of the YMCA.

 Leader In Training (aka, LIT)

 Geared toward high school students entering the 10th or 11th grade, LIT’s spend three weeks at YMCA Camp Wapsie developing their leadership skills through a focus on group dynamics.
-With 14 other program participants, they work on special initiatives, implementation of a service project and work with younger campers while assisting and being mentored by veteran camp counselors.
-Because of the limited number of spaces in this program spots are filled on an application basis only.
+Working alongside 15 other program participants, LITs focus on general leadership skills, interpersonal interaction, and have introduction to problem solving, communication, camp mission/goals, and camp work projects.
+The LITs spend time working with younger campers while assisting and being mentored by veteran camp counselors.
+Because of the limited number of spaces in the program, spots are filled on an application basis only.

 Counselor In Training (aka, CIT)

-For students entering 11th and 12th grades, CIT’s attend camp for a four-week session to further their experience in leadership, counseling and group work skills.
+For students entering 11th and 12th grades, CIT’s attend camp for a four-week session to further their experience in leadership, counseling and group collaboration.
 Training sessions coupled with mentoring by counselors and hands-on interactive sessions allow the CIT to begin assisting in cabins and with program activities.
-Participants also attend lifeguard training and plan /implement a multi-day camping trip as part of their experience.
+Participants also attend lifeguard training and plan/implement a multi-day camping trip as part of their experience.
 The four week session is capped off with a week-long counseling experience where the CIT’s work in a cabin with the Wapsie counselors.